Bike Voucher Program

 The purpose of the bicycle voucher program is to reduce the number of single-occupancy motor vehicle trips to, from and around campus, and to promote modes of transportation that save money (for individuals and the University), foster healthier lifestyles and have lower environmental impacts.

-Those who accept a voucher must return any current parking permits to Transportation Services and sign a two-year car-free commitment, making them ineligible to purchase a new motor vehicle permit for two full calendar years.
+Those who accept a voucher must return any current parking permits to Transportation Services and sign a two-year car-free commitment, making them ineligible to purchase a new motor vehicle permit for two fiscal years.
 If you cannot make this long-term commitment and think you may want a motor vehicle parking permit due to changes in circumstances (weather, job or home location, medical issues, etc.), this program is not for you.
 Emergency appeals will be reviewed on an individual basis and will require full repayment of the portion of the voucher used by recipient.

 - Participants must sign a car-free commitment that will prevent them from purchasing a vehicle parking permit for two years.
 Participants may still purchase a limited number of single-day permits for occasions they must bring a motor vehicle to campus, as outlined above.

 - Residential students are not eligible for the bicycle voucher program, but are encouraged to sign up for use of a bicycle through the Big Blue Cycles fleet.